Clothing Insecurity is Real. Together, We Can Change It

 Nearly 1 in 2 households in the Greater Houston area are either living in poverty or are ALICE (Asset Limited, Income Constrained, Employed).

-Families below the Federal Poverty Level struggle daily, but even households earning above that level—ALICE families—often don’t make enough to cover the basics like housing, childcare, food, transportation, health care, and clothing.
+Families below the Federal Poverty Level struggle daily, but ALICE households — despite working — often don’t earn enough to cover essentials like housing, childcare, food, transportation, health care, and clothing.

-In Harris County, for example, a family of four needs around $61,000 annually just to cover essentials, yet many working households earn far less.
+In Harris County, for example, a family of four needs around $61,000 per year just to meet basic needs.
+Many working families earn far less.

-For these families, clothing is not just a budget stretch—it’s an impossible choice.
-When rent, groceries, and utilities consume every dollar, there is little left for shoes that fit growing feet or clothing that allows a child to walk into school with confidence.
+For these households, clothing isn’t just a budget stretch — it’s an impossible choice.
+When rent, groceries, and utilities consume every dollar, there is nothing left for shoes that fit growing feet or clothing that allows a child to walk into school with confidence.

 The Stories Behind the Statistics